 Looking west: a guide to Aboriginal records in Western Australia, 2005, also available online.

-Aboriginal people are often the best source for Aboriginal family history.
+Aboriginal people themselves are often the best source for family history.
 Families, friends and communities are invaluable sources of information.
 Approaching Aboriginal organisations is also a useful way to start.
 The State Library holds a wide cross section of information about South Australia and its people, some of which relates to Aboriginal people, but specific information regarding families can sometimes require broad research.

 From 1 July 1842, all South Australian births, deaths and marriages were required to be registered.
 Prior to the commencement of civil registration in 1842, church registers provide most records for births, deaths and marriages.